ahamlinman/hypcast/README.md

 - Hypcast is a personal project with a limited feature set that meets my specific needs.
-It is made available to the public in the event that it might be useful to others, however I provide no guarantees about maintenance, functionality, or future compatibility.
+It is made available to the public in the event that it might be useful to others, however I provide no guarantees about maintenance, functionality, or backwards compatibility.
+For example, flags and environment variables used to configure the server may break at any time.
 - This is version 2 of Hypcast, a complete rewrite of the original project using a radically different implementation and providing a completely new user interface.
 The original version of Hypcast remains available in the